 Ease of Use

-Next, we moved on to assessing and scoring how easy to use and convenient each electric toothbrush is — another important trait, as a product that is a hassle to use makes it much less likely that you will use it correctly and dissuade you from making brushing your teeth a routine.
-For this metric, which accounts for 20% of the total score, we checked if the toothbrush has a 2-minute timer — bonus points for indicators every 30 seconds for quadrant brushing.
-We also looked for storage for additional toothbrush heads on the charging base, and how difficult it is to swap between brushing modes, as well as how easy it is to clean away the toothpaste and water residue that will inevitably accumulate.
+Next, assessed and scored how convenient and easy to use each electric toothbrush is — another important trait, as a product that is a hassle to use makes it much less likely that you will use it correctly and dissuade you from making brushing your teeth a routine.
+Accounting for 20% of the total score, we checked if the toothbrush has a two minute timer for this metric and gave bonus points for indicators every 30 seconds for quadrant brushing.
+We also looked for storage for additional toothbrush heads on the charging base, how difficult it is to swap between brushing modes, and how easy it is to clean away the toothpaste and water residue that will inevitably accumulate.

-Claiming the top spot in this set of tests, the Oral-B Pro 1000 and the Quip earned a 9 out of 10 for their stellar performance.
-Neither of these brushes have any additional cleaning modes, so the entire interface is composed of a single button that turns on the toothbrush and starts the timer.
-This timer will alert you when it is time to move the brush to a different zone of your mouth, as well as when two minutes have elapsed.
-These toothbrushes are both waterproof enough to use in the shower, making them super convenient to clean.
-However, neither of them have an easy way to store additional brush heads, on the charging base for the Pro-1000 or in the included travel case with the Quip.
+Earning high scores for their stellar performance, the Oral-B Pro 1000 and the Quip claimed the top spot in this set of tests.
+Neither brush features any additional cleaning modes, so the entire interface is composed of a single button that turns on the toothbrush and starts the timer.
+This timer will alert you of when it's time to move the brush to a different zone of your mouth, as well as when two minutes have elapsed.
+These toothbrushes are waterproof enough to use in the shower, making them super convenient to clean.
+However, there is no easy way to store additional brush heads, neither on the charging base for the Pro-1000 nor in the included travel case with the Quip.

-Following the Pro-1000, the Philips Sonicare Series 2, ProtectiveClean 4100, and Colgate Smart Electronic Toothbrush E1 came next, each earning an 8 out of 10.
-These brushes again only have a single cleaning mode, giving them a very simple and easy to use interface.
-Each of these three brushes also has a two-minute timer that will notify you every 30 seconds so you can evenly rotate your brushing.
-Unfortunately, neither has storage for additional brush heads on their charging base or included travel case.
-However, we did like that the Series 2 and the 4100 are waterproof enough to use in the shower or to rinse off quickly, whereas the Colgate is not, making the pair of Sonicare brushes much easier to clean.
+The ProtectiveClean 4100 only has a single cleaning mode, with a straightforward and easy-to-use interface.
+There is a two-minute timer that will notify you every 30 seconds so you can evenly rotate your brushing.
+Unfortunately, it has no storage for additional brush heads on its charging base, nor an included travel case.
+We appreciated that this model is waterproof enough to use in the shower or rinse off quickly.

-The Genius Pro 8000 has 6 distinct cleaning modes and a mode select button that makes it decently easy to switch between them — especially with the light-up indicators.
-It also has storage for up to 4 brush heads on the charging base and 2 more in the travel case.
+The Genius Pro 8000 has six distinct cleaning modes and a mode select button that makes it easy to switch between them — especially with the light-up indicators.
+It also has storage for up to four brush heads on the charging base and two more in the travel case.

-The 6100 has three cleaning modes with three selectable intensities, which makes using the interface a little confusing.
+The 6100 has three cleaning modes with three selectable intensities, making the interface a little confusing.
 You use the secondary button to select the mode before hitting the power button and then use it to adjust the intensity once the brush has started, but it at least has indicators to let you know what settings you have picked.

 None of the Sonicare models have space for extra brush heads on their base, but their included travel cases can store up to two.

-Earning the top scores of the entire group, both the Brio SmartClean and the Quip earned a 10 out of 10.
+The SmartClean and the Quip earned the highest scores here.
 The Brio SmartClean lasted for 70 days on a single charge — more than long enough to allow you to go on most vacations without bringing the charger.
-The Quip is a bit unique compared to the other toothbrushes when it comes to battery life since it runs on a traditional AAA battery rather than a rechargeable lithium model.
-This should last for around 90 days according to Quip and our testing process gives us no reason to doubt this claim, earning it top marks as well.
+The Quip is a bit unique compared to the other toothbrushes regarding battery life since it runs on a traditional AAA battery rather than a rechargeable lithium model.
+According to Quip, this should last for around 90 days, and our testing process gives us no reason to doubt this claim, earning it top marks as well.

-Most of the other toothbrushes have a battery life between 16 and 26 days when used twice a day, except for the Oral-B Pro 1000.
-This toothbrush earned the lowest score of 3 out of 10 because it only lasted for 11 days.
+When used twice a day, most of the other toothbrushes have a battery life between 16 and 26 days, except for the Waterpik 9.0.
+This toothbrush earned the lowest score as it only lasted nine days.